4awpawz/trio/README.md

 required: no

-If set to `true` then Trio will append the include's or page fragment's content to the html tag in the page template that has the `data-trio-fragment` attribute.
+When used in an [include](#includes) and if set to `true` then Trio will append the include's content to the html tag in the associated [page template](#page-templates) that has the [`data-trio-include`](#data-trio-include) attribute.
+If set to `false` or if the property isn't declared then Trio replaces the html tag in the associated page template that has the `data-trio-include` attribute with the include's content.

-If set to `false` or if the property isn't declared then Trio replaces the html tag in the page template that has the `data-trio-fragment` attribute with the include's or page fragment's content.
+When used in a [page fragment](#page-fragments) and if set to `true` then Trio will append the page fragment's content to the html tag in the associated [page template](#page-templates) that has the [`data-trio-fragment`](#data-trio-fragment) attribute.
+If set to `false` or if the property isn't declared then Trio replaces the html tag in the associated page template that has the `data-trio-fragment` attribute with the page fragment's content.

 #### title